feature-flags-co/ffc-js-client-side-sdk/README.md

 Ffc.activateDevMode('PASSWORD'); // This will activate the developer mode, you should be able to see an icon on bottom right of the screen.
 PASSWORD should be the same as the value passed to option

 Ffc.openDevModeEditor(); // The method will open the developer mode editor, or you can just click on the developer mode icon

+Ffc.quitDevMode(); // call this method to quit developer mode
 ```

 Otherwise, if **devModePassword** is not set, we have three ways to activate the developer mode.